guylamar2006/SteamNix/README.md

 Nix Flake for creating a SteamOS like experience on NixOS.
 Clean quiet boot like on SteamDeck.
 Two second shutdown time.

 # Requirements
-* PC with NixOS installed
+* PC with NixOS installed and BTRFS filesystem.
-* Ethernet Connection (wifi may work in steam, not tested)
+* Ethernet Connection
+* Desktop (SteamDeck will not work)

 # Features
 * Zero Desktop Bloat.
 Gamescope is used as window manager.